The Unfinished Behemoth Maus Could Have Ruled The Battlefield

 On May 1 a wooden model of the "Maus", a tank project of Porsche and Krupp, was shown to Hitler.
 It was intended to mount a 150 mm gun.
 The total weight of the tank was supposed to reach 175 tons.
 It should be considered that after the design changes on Hitler's instructions the tank will weigh 200 tons.
 The model didn't have a single machine gun for close combat, and for this reason I had to reject it.
 It had the same design flaw that made the Elefant unsuitable for close combat.
 In the end, the tank will inevitably have to wage a close combat since it operates in cooperation with the infantry.
 An intense debate started, and except for me, all of the present found the "Maus" magnificent.
 It was promising to be exactly that, a "giant."For some reason, Porsche did not think machine guns for defense were necessary.
 This design tendency reflected a fantastical unrealistic dream that a big gun alone would simply scare everyone away or blow away all opposition.

 |On display in Moscow.
 Note the two guns in the turret and absolutely no defensive armament.|

 The Maus in its final form was extremely slow (only 20 km/h on the road, 13 km/h or less on terrain), heavy (188 tonnes), and large (10.2 meters long, 3.71 meters wide and 3.63 meters tall).
-It had incredibly thick armour (200 mm front plate, 240 mm turret front), and two guns in the turret: a main 128 mm KwK 44 gun L/55; and a secondary 75 mm KwK 44 gun L/36.5.
+It had incredibly thick armor (200 mm front plate, 240 mm turret front), and two guns in the turret: a main 128 mm KwK 44 gun L/55; and a secondary 75 mm KwK 44 gun L/36.5.
 Its design reflected all the worries of the last two years of the war for the Germans.
 Whereas earlier tanks had a nice combination of speed and power, this rolling fortress was designed with the assumption that it would be absolutely pounded by enemy fire and have to use immense firepower to defend itself.